Data

 Furthermore, the Tribunal examined the issue of whether the seller could be exonerated from liability under Art.
 79 CISG and the ICC Force Majeure clause incorporated into the contract.
 The Arbitrator rejected the argument, as it did not consider the increase of price and the halt of production by the supplier as sufficient grounds that qualified as exempting impediments.
 After noting that Art.
 79 CISG and the ICC Force Majeure clause substantially adopt the same criteria as basis for the admissibility of one party’s liability exemption, the Arbitrator referenced international case law and the CISG AC Council Opinion no. 7 to support the conclusion that, as a rule, a seller bears the risk that third-party suppliers or subcontractors may breach their own contract with it.
 Therefore, the seller will not generally receive an exemption under Art.
 79 CISG when its failure to perform is caused by the supplier’s default.

-The sole Arbitrator then found that the seller’s partial non-performance amounted to a fundamental breach, hence there was no need for the buyer to fix an additional time for performance under Art.
+The sole Arbitrator also found that the seller’s partial non-performance amounted to a fundamental breach, hence there was no need for the buyer to fix an additional time for performance under Art.
 47(1) CISG.
 Indeed, when a seller firmly and conclusively declares that it will not deliver the goods, or a part thereof, this justifies the buyer’s termination of the contract under Art.
 25. The Tribunal also concluded that the declaration of avoidance of the contract had been effective, as it had been made by notice to the other party as stated in Art.
 26 CISG.

-The court also granted the buyer the right to recover damages as prescribed by Art.
+The court further granted the buyer the right to recover damages as prescribed by Art.
 75 CISG, and found that the buyer had taken all necessary measures to mitigate the loss resulting from the partial non-delivery as stated in Art.
 77 CISG.

 Finally, the Tribunall found that the buyer was entitled to the payment of interests under Art.
 78 CISG, calculated according to Egyptian domestic law.